hersheydoria/sms-activity/README.md

 - An optional scheduled time for sending the SMS.

 Predefined Templates:
 - Users can select from predefined templates when composing the SMS message.
-These templates can include common messages such as "Welcome", "Promotions", etc.
+These templates can include common messages such as "Survey Reminder", "Order Shipped", etc.
 - The templates are displayed in a dropdown list and are prefilled in the message field.

 Validation: